coleifer/peewee/docs/peewee/api.rst

     :param bool recursive: Whether the CTE is recursive.
     :param list columns: Explicit list of columns produced by CTE (optional).

+    .. py:method:: select(*columns)

+        Create a SELECT query that utilizes the given common table expression.

+        :param columns: One or more columns to select from the CTE.
+        :return: :py:class:`Select` query utilizing the common table expression

+    .. py:method:: union_all(other)

+        Used on the base-case CTE to construct the recursive term of the CTE.

+        :param other: recursive term, generally a :py:class:`Select` query.
+        :return: a recursive :py:class:`CTE` with the given recursive term.

 .. py:class:: ColumnBase()